NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

 extending the ``NeuroMechFly`` class.

-Additionally, the ``step()`` method returns an ``info`` dictionary that contains arbitrary auxilliary information.
+Additionally, the ``step()`` method returns an ``info`` dictionary that contains arbitrary auxiliary information.
 The user can add any information to this dictionary by extending the ``NeuroMechFly`` class.
 The provided ``NeuroMechFly`` contains the following keys and values in the **``info`` dictionary**: